sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

 Deploying via Docker has a few key benefits, namely a simple and cross-OS compatible install along with automatic updates via [Watchtower](https://containrrr.dev/watchtower/).

-*Note: If you'd love to deploy a node but this guide is still a bit too advanced for you, checkout [xmrcannon.net](https://xmrcannon.net/), a great community resource that allows you to pay in Monero to have a node spun up for you.*

 ## Update and install required packages

 First we need to install a few tools we will need later: